Introduction to the Firewall Rules screen¶

 Clicking the value in this column will display a list of states created by the rule.

-Clearing States Created by a Rule
+Clearing States Created by a Rule¶

-Click the fa-times icon to the right of a rule and then confirm the action to clear all active states created by that rule.
+Click the icon to the right of a rule and then confirm the action to clear all active states created by that rule.

 Note